gokhale616/mumps2021/README.md

 run - ./build.R to reproduce all the plots used in this analysis.

+a pdf containing all the plots used in this analysis will be produced in the directory ./output/ upon sucessful build.

 *NOTE*

 'latest_build.pdf' contains a copy of all the plots used in this analysis.
-This file contains version related information fo all the R packages used in this analyisis.
+This file contains version related information for all the R packages used in this analyisis.